 CAFOD Hallam works with the Catholic community in the UK diocese of Hallam (Sheffield, Chesterfield, Rotherham, Doncaster, Barnsley and Bassetlaw) to raise both funds and awareness of global poverty and injustice through parishes, schools and networks, and to support people in acting and praying for justice.

-Jeremy Cain is CAFOD’s Community Participation Coordinator with responsibility for supporting volunteers and supporters in the Hallam Diocese.
-He generally works Monday, Tuesday and Thursday and can be contacted using the details below.
+Angela Powell is CAFOD’s Community Participation Coordinator with responsibility for supporting volunteers and supporters in the Hallam Diocese.

 Volunteer with us!